merunus/wordle-react-ts-app/README.md

 # About Project :
-Project created with React JS using template Create React App --Typescript and Redux Toolkit
+Project created with React JS using template Create React App --Typescript

 # Project Launch :
 To start app write next commands in the console : npm install -> npm start